satdaya/Fill-Rate-Projection-Reporting/README.md

 # Fill-Rate-Projection-Reporting

-Queries used to model outbound fill rate projections.
+Queries used to model fill rate projections for a 4 week horizon.